NattyNarwhal/Colours/README.md

 # Colours

 This is a small program to create colour schemes.
 There's a `System.Windows.Forms` version as well as a GTK version, intended for Linux/BSD systems.
-Theoretically, the backend is portable enough to run on anything that has `System.Drawing`.
+The backend is portable to create a frontend on any .NET platform.

 ## Structure